zenotech/epic-cli/README.md

 [![Build
 Status](https://travis-ci.org/zenotech/epic-cli.svg?branch=master)](https://travis-ci.org/zenotech/epic-cli) [![Updates](https://pyup.io/repos/github/zenotech/epic-cli/shield.svg)](https://pyup.io/repos/github/zenotech/epic=cli/)

 [EPIC](epic.zenotech.com) is a cloud platform for interfacing with HPC resources.
-This Python CLI demonstrates the REST API exposed on the EPIC platform and allows basic usage of the platform through the command line.
+This Python CLI demonstrates the `pyepic` module, which interfaces with the EPIC REST API.

+Once this repo has been cloned, install `epiccli` by navigating to the root directory and running `pip install --editable .`

 The CLI is built using [Click](http://click.pocoo.org/6/) to handle boilerplate and is packaged over pypi.
-To install for development purposes: clone the repo, create a venv and install the requirements.txt into it.
-Alternatively for normal usage run `pip install --editable .` with SU privallages to compile and install the entire package.
-Then run `Epic_CLI --help` for further guidance on how to continue.

-By default the CLI points to the EPIC Production site, however for devleopment purposes the `EPIC_API_ENDPOINT` environment variable may be set to instead make it point to a QA or Dev site instead.

-The first step is to authenticate with EPIC.
-Running `Epic_CLI auth` will prompt for login details and store the recieved authentication token in an EPIC configuration file, by default at `~/.epic/conf`.
-This allows you to stay authenticated for the rest of your sessions, if you would like to authenticate as a different user, just run auth again.
+Once installed, run `epiccli configure` to generate the configuration file for the program.
+Multiple configuration files can be stored and can be chosen between using the `--config` flag.
+By default the file at `~/.epic/config` is loaded.

+The file `Epic_CLI.py` contains a deprecated version of EpicCLI which consists of the functionalities of `pyepic` and `epiccli` combined.
+It is left for reference reasons.

+The `pyepic` module manages interactions with the EPIC REST API.
+It uses the [Requests](http://docs.python-requests.org/en/master/) and [boto3](https://boto3.readthedocs.io/en/latest/) modules to make expose methods to the user abstracting the more complicated HTTP requests that occur under the hood.

 For further documentation, a full API schema is available at https://epic.zenotech.com/api/v1/schema